m.Stock by Mirae AssetOpen an Account

 - The time needed to complete a transaction has decreased as a result of the absence of documentation.
 The account holder can buy and sell securities more quickly and effectively thanks to Demat accounts.

 Physically visiting branch offices and filling out Demat account applications is a thing of the past.
-You can now open a Demat account from the comfort of your home in less than 5 minutes with m.Stock and trade free for life across products.
+You can now open a Demat account from the comfort of your home in less than 5 minutes with m.Stock and trade free on equity delivery, mutual funds and IPOs.

 More Related Articles